kyleerhabor/treehouse/README.md

 [Timbre](https://github.com/ptaoussanis/timbre) is used for logging.
-While the project handles most configuration, the `TAOENSSO_TIMBRE_MIN_LEVEL_EDN` environment variable or `taoensso.timbre.min-level.edn` Java system property can be set to elide logs under a level, which is useful in production for performance.
+While the project handles most configuration, the `TAOENSSO_TIMBRE_MIN_LEVEL_EDN` environment variable or `taoensso.timbre.min-level.edn` Java system property can be set when building to elide logs under a level, which is useful in production for performance.

 ### Discord